canonical/pebble/README.md

         override: merge | replace

         # (Required in combined layer) The command to run the service.
 The
-        # command is executed directly; use "/bin/sh -c '...'" to run via the
+        # command is executed directly, not interpreted by a shell.
-        # shell.
         #
         # Example: /usr/bin/somecommand -b -t 30
         command: <commmand>